melink14/rikaikun/CONTRIBUTING.md

 For now, follow the [advice at this guide](https://github.com/goldbergyoni/javascript-testing-best-practices).
 Not every best practice there will apply but it's a great starting point.
 We can add exceptions and additions here as they come up.

+##### Coverage

+After your PR passes presubmit, codecov will add a comment analyzing how your change affects code coverage in the repo.
+You should have test coverage for all new functionality added in your PR (we don't want it to break!).
+Sometimes it's hard to understand which branches are missing coverage so please ask if you're having trouble.

 ### Pull Requests

 Pull requests (PR) are where the main discussion around _how_ you implemented your change will happen.
 The following guidelines will ensure a quick and painless merge.

 - Each PR should solve one concern and be of reasonable size.
 For tips on keeping pull requests small, see the following [blog post](https://unhashable.com/stacked-pull-requests-keeping-github-diffs-small/).
   - Generally, every code change in your PR should be required for your feature or bug fix.
 If you notice an improvement along the way, please open a new issue for it and submit a new PR.
 One off improvements are usually OK but mention them explicitly in your commit/PR message.
 - The PR title should be a single descriptive phrase of the one thing the PR accomplishes.
+This should be the first line of your PR commit.
 - The PR body should give extra details and include links to related issues, pull requests and outside references.
+This should be the body and footer of your commit.
-- Usually, your PR should start with one commit which contains your new code.
+- Your PR should start with one commit which contains your new code.
 During the course of review, it's better to add commits to your branch instead of amending or rebasing because otherwise Github loses the evolution of the code.
 When your PR is merged, it will be squashed back into one commit.
+- If your PR introduces visual changes, it's normal for the tests to fail in the first pass.
+After they fail, Github will add a commit to the PR which updates the baselines for easy comparing.
+  - This may not work for PRs from forks.
+In that case, reach out to a maintainer for help.
+Essentially, you can download the new baseline images as a Github Action artifact and commit them yourself.

 ## Style Guides